weitzela/custom-chipenrich-locus-defs/README.md

 **Example chipenrich command to use the custom locus definition:**
 ```
+chipenrich(
+    peaks = peak_df,
-chipenrich(peaks = peak_df, locusdef = "rn7-locus_intergenic.txt", genome = "rn6", genesets = "GOBP")
+    locusdef = "rn7-locus_intergenic.txt",
+    genome = "rn6",
+    genesets = "GOBP"
+)
 ```
 *Note*: You must set the genome argument to one that exists within the chipenirch package itself.
 In this example, setting the argument to rn6 will return inaccurate TSS-related information in the resulting *peaks* dataframe because the `assign_peaks` function within the chipenrich package refers to built in rn6-TSS data.
-The pathway results are unaffected.
+The pathway results do not face this problem.

-**Important Notes:**
-- T
-- This repository creates locus definitions for genes located on chromosomes 1-20 only.
-If a user would like to change these parameters,
-- To use this code to create

 **Recreate Files:**
 ```